wolffe/woocommerce-currency-switcher/README.md

 ## Demo

-See a demo on [Mellon Educate's website](https://donate.melloneducate.com/) or on [Vault80's Superstore](https://vault80.com/superstore/).
+See a demo on [Mellon Educate's website](https://donate.melloneducate.com/).